Verity is a physics with teaching BSc (Hons) graduate. In her spare time, she likes to cook, read and play video games.

 Interacting with your viewers is an absolute must, therefore a microphone is a necessity.

 A good investment is a headset with a microphone attached.
+I use the G430 Gaming headset.
 The reason for this is that if you play game sound from your computer for example, and have an on-desk microphone then the microphone will pick up the game sound twice and there will be an annoying echo.
-This also increases the chance of digital feedback (that high pitched screeching noise) and static: both of which will turn viewers away very quickly.
+This also increases the chance of digital feedback (that high-pitched screeching noise) and static: both of which will turn viewers away very quickly.

 Having a regular schedule benefits you in two main ways